-- Talk to people online and offline before you close a deal
+- Talk to people online and even offline if need be before you close a deal

-- You can not get rich quick overnight so avoid people saying, “For an idea that will make you a millionaire next month, inbox please” or something similar.
+- You cannot get rich overnight, so avoid people saying, “For an idea that will make you a millionaire next month, inbox please” or something similar.

 5. Make money through your Facebook page

-This means that whenever you post something on your Facebook page, only a very small percentage of people will see it.
-These numbers will keep going down but by the last Facebook update, posts on Facebook pages only reach 9% of those who like the page.
+This means that whenever you post something on your Facebook page, only a tiny percentage of people will see it.
 According to Facebook, these numbers will keep decreasing.

 And you wonder why shrewd Kenyans are now joining Facebook groups where engagement is much higher.

-Now to make money through your Facebook page, you can do the following:
+Now, to make money through your Facebook page, you can:

-- Post likeable and shareable stuff – Facebook uses EdgeRank to determine which posts will be visible first whenever someone logs into Facebook.
+- Post likeable and shareable stuff: Facebook uses EdgeRank to determine which posts will be visible first whenever someone logs in or checks their FB account.
 The more people like, comment or share your stuff, the more visible you’ll be.

-- Use it for lead generation – Post a lot of stuff that will make people want to join your mailing list.
-Once they join your list it will be easier for them to become future clients.
-For example, I recently got a lot of people joining my job alerts mailing list from Facebook, some of whom are now great friends and customers.
-In this mailing list, I help writers find genuine writing jobs.
+- Use it for lead generation: Post a lot of stuff that will make people want to join your mailing list.
+Once they join your list, it will be easier for them to become future clients.
+For example, I get a lot of people joining my free mini-course for writers mailing list from Facebook, some of whom are now great friends and customers.
+In this mailing list, I give writers free valuable tips via email.

-- Sponsor your marketing posts – Note that it’s better to use pages to add people to your list than to buy directly.
+- Sponsor your marketing posts: Note that it’s better to use pages to add people to your list than to sell directly.
 However, you can still market your products or services directly and laser-target your customers.
-E.g. if you’re selling nice ladies shoes, you can target women between ages 21 and 40 who like Prada, Manicure, Spa, Gucci and Louis Vuitton.
-Note that these are not all shoes but ladies who buy Prada bags are likely to buy Gucci shoes.
+For example, if you’re selling nice ladies’ shoes, you can target women between ages 21 and 40 who like Prada, Manicure, Spa, Gucci, and Louis Vuitton.
+Note that these are not all shoes, but ladies who buy Prada bags are likely to buy Gucci shoes.

-- Events – Whenever you host events, make sure you create a Facebook event and invite all your friends.
-As the go-to-guy for your subject area, you likely have many friends who would like to pay and come to such an event.
+- Events: Whenever you host events, make sure you create a Facebook event and invite all your friends.
+As the go-to-guy for your subject area, you likely have many friends who would like to pay for and come to such an event.